Peekaboo-Spooky-Brimstone Canyons | Hole In The Rock

 Sand hill in Brimstone

 Peekaboo and Spooky are the quintessential first slot canyon experience for many.
-Relatively easy access, incredible slots, and a short day make this a hike to bring the family on.
+Relatively easy access, incredible slot canyons, and a relatively short day make this a hike to bring the family on.
 These canyons are popular for good reason.
+It was one of my first slot canyons long ago and once I have re-visited many times over the years.

 History Note: The story goes the canyons received their names from a school group visiting from the town of Escalante around Halloween one year.
 The names fit, and this is a place that will make you feel like a kid again working through the fun slots.
 For the more energetic, it is a short distance down canyon to Brimstone, the fiercest of the 3 canyons in the area, and well worth the time to visit.